 If calling TN matches an authorized C2 (as TN Delegee) and TN in the Customer record O-SP may populate an A attestation level, otherwise it may populate a B attestation level.

-Upon delivering the call to an egress IP-NNI, O-SP populates an Identity header with the customer-asserted calling TN and the determined attestation level.
+Upon delivering the call to an egress IP-NNI, O-SP populates an Identity header containing a SHAKEN PASSporT with the customer-asserted calling TN and the determined attestation level.

 Additional use cases